api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 ### Submit your own proposal

 We welcome proposals that bring new ideas or sub-teams to the DAO.
-Generally engaging the DAO through our community in a constructive manor will help sentiment check a proposal and help shape it to align to current contributors.
+Generally engaging the DAO through our community in a constructive manner will help sentiment check a proposal and help shape it to align to current contributors.
 If you are proposing an initiative that would require collaboration with a current sub team, we suggest co-ordinating proactively and outlining how you